Daily Recap: Democrats Take the House, and Jeff Sessions Resigns as Attorney General

 But is that what’s going to happen?

 A ‘guy like Trump’ needs a check on his power, especially after Obama militarized the office into a pseudo-morality showdown for the supremacy of ‘ideas are the people who think them’ (or was that mainstream news did that?
 Combo? ($$$)).
 That’s not because, necessarily, a ‘guy like Trump’ needs checks on his power, but simply because of how polarizing a figure he is.
-Whether it’s his fault or not, the situation now is different than any time in recent history, or, as I’ve argued, ever, given the general-philosophical implications of the internet and the possibility of an art-based economy approaching much faster than will be possible to reasonably manage (art-based economy: an economy realizing that people are often more apt to be creative, even when the product may not be one very ‘artistic’ (i.e. you can be ‘artistic’ in the way you do anything), before their ‘additions to the machine’, for lack of a better term, are merely practical and done solely for practical purposes (people need meaning) (would people have nothing to do if machines took over the majority of manuel labor jobs?
-Do we want machines telling us how to feel and what to think? and is that really inevitable if humans can recognize the difference between humans and robots (emotion/meaning, and a fair amount of neurons)?
+Whether it’s his fault or not, the situation now is different than at any other time in recent history, or, possibly, ever, given the general-philosophical implications of the internet and the possibility of an art-based economy approaching much faster than will be possible to reasonably manage (art-based economy: an economy realizing that people are often more apt to be creative, even when the product may not be one very ‘artistic’ (i.e. you can be ‘artistic’ in the way you do anything), before their ‘additions to the machine’, for lack of a better term, are merely practical and done solely for practical purposes (people need meaning) (would people have nothing to do if machines took over the majority of manual labor jobs?
+Do we want machines telling us how to feel and what to think?
+And is that really inevitable if humans can recognize the difference between humans and robots (emotion/meaning, and a fair amount of neurons)?
 Machines will only take over if we make them that way.
-Consciousness is a learned concept) (I’m working on it)).
+Consciousness is a learned concept).

-It really couldn’t have worked out better, in my opinion, if the goal here is to get people to remember what made America great in the first place: even-sided debate and respect for all parties, based at least partly on intellect, rather than absolute primacy…
+It really couldn’t have worked out better, if the goal here is to get people to remember what made America great in the first place: even-sided debate and respect for all parties, based at least partly on intellect, rather than Absolute primacy…

-Attorney General Jeff Sessions announced today that he’ll be resigning at the request of the president following months of criticism stemming from the president’s Twitter account.
+Attorney General Jeff Sessions announced today that he’ll be resigning at the request of the president.
+This comes following months of criticism stemming from the president’s Twitter account.
 The rage was fueled by Trump’s disdain for Sessions’ decision to recuse himself from the Mueller investigation, which is surely to play a bigger role in the overall narrative now that Democrats have the house.

 Many have warned Trump that shutting down the Mueller investigation would spark a national crisis, including many republicans.

 Earlier today, Trump held a press conference and refused to answer a question regarding some voting machines in Texas and the Carolinas that weren’t working on election day yesterday.
 This was amidst a chaotic press conference in which Trump called a reporter racist for asking about his thoughts on white supremacy, and berated CNN reporter Jim Acosta for asking about the Mueller investigation.
-I’m not the biggest fan of Jim Acosta (like, at all), but I’m not sure he deserved that.
-Moreover, I don’t think the country deserves this kind of vitriol from the man who’s supposed to be representing all of us, and not only those who got him elected, but, then again, there’s a lot going on behind closed doors I don’t know.
-So who knows what the real story is"?
+I’m not the biggest fan of Jim Acosta (like, at all, actually), but I’m not sure he deserved that.
+Moreover, I don’t think the country deserves this kind of vitriol from the man who’s supposed to be representing all of us (meaning the president), and not only those who got him elected.
+But, then again, there’s a lot going on behind closed doors I don’t know.
+So who knows what the real story is?